-Celebrity Solstice is the highest rated ship in Australian Waters and has amazing reviews so we were eager to see how she compared to previous cruises.
+Celebrity Solstice was one of the highest rated ships in Australian waters when we booked our cruise.
+It also had excellent reviews so we were eager to see how she compared to our previous cruises.
 Although owned by The Royal Caribbean Group, Celebrity is touted as a step up from the RC ships.

 Celebrity Solstice was built by Meyer Werft in Germany but is registered in Malta, which is why you will see the Maltese flag flying.
 She made her maiden voyage on 23rd November 2008 and was the first of five Solstice Class ships.
 The ship can hold 2,850 guests as well as 1,250 crew and has a cruising speed of 24 knots.
 There are 19 decks and she is 1,041 feet long and weighs around 122,000 tonnes.

 Disclosure: Some of my links are affiliates (of which I use), which means that I may receive a small amount of commission if you buy something through them.
 As an Amazon Associate, I earn from qualifying purchases.
 This does not cost you a cent, nor do you pay more; I get a little towards the cost of running this blog, so I can keep it going.
 If you are thinking of booking through any of these companies, I would be very grateful if you could use my links.
 I am appreciative of all your support.